MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 **Note: It's not generally recommended for multiple users to each use a separate instance of Blockly to connect with and send commands to a single Misty robot.
 If more than one person does connect to Misty at the same time, as in a class or group development environment, people will need to take turns sending commands, or Misty may appear to respond unpredictably.**

 1. Make sure Misty and your computer are on the same Wi-Fi network and that your computer has Bluetooth turned on.
 2. Download and unzip Blockly.
-If the version of HomeRobot app on your Misty is 1.0.3.0 or later, download the [latest version of Blockly.](https://s3.amazonaws.com/misty-releases/Misty-0.7/latest/blockly.zip) You can also download [an earlier version of Blockly.](https://s3.amazonaws.com/misty-releases/Misty-0.7/latest/legacy-blockly.zip)
+If the version of HomeRobot app on your Misty is 1.0.3.0 or later, download the [latest version of Blockly.](https://s3.amazonaws.com/misty-releases/Misty-0.7/latest/blockly.zip) You can also download [an earlier version of Blockly.](https://s3.amazonaws.com/misty-releases/Misty-0.7/latest/legacy-blockly.zip) **Note: There are currently known issues with the latest version of Blockly running on Safari.
+Safari users are recommended to download the [legacy version of Blockly](https://s3.amazonaws.com/misty-releases/Misty-0.7/latest/legacy-blockly.zip).**
 3. Open the index.html file from the Blockly download in your browser.
 4. Enter the IP address of your robot in Blockly and click **Connect**.
 You can get Misty's IP address from the **Info** tab in the companion app.
 The **Connect** button should change to **Connected**. **Note: If you cannot connect, double-check that Misty and your computer are on the same WiFi network.
 If necessary, reload the page.**
 5. Open your browser's JavaScript console.
 Misty has some Blockly commands for which the results are shown in the console.
 For Chrome, select **View** > **Developer** > **JavaScript Console**.
 For Safari, go to **Preferences...**, then click the checkbox for **Show Develop menu in menu bar**, then go to the **Develop** menu and select **Show JavaScript Console**.
 If the Blockly controls disappear when you open the JavaScript console, select the icon in the upper left side of the page to display them again. ![Blockly window showing hamburger menu and open JavaScript console](../../../assets/images/blockly_js_console.png)